kcl-tscm/LoDiS/README.md

 Upon initializing the simulation, LoDiS will run in the background till completion

 ## Example
-A rapid 100K/ns melting simulation of an Ag 147 atom iscosahedron is readily available with the use of the provided files in the **input_example_files** directory.
+A rapid 100K/ns melting simulation of an Ag 147 atom iscosahedron is readily available with the use of the provided files in the **example_input_files** directory.
 The chosen melting rate is determined by the variable relation:
 ```
 deltat/(npas*tstep)